 The surgeons at Brattleboro General Surgery treat all of these conditions but each surgeon in the practice has a particular area of interest in which they specialize.
-Dr. Gregory Gadowski has a special interest in venous surgery (varicose veins) and wound care and serves as the Medical Director for the Center for Wound Healing.
-Dr. Joseph Rosen has a special interest in breast care.
-He serves as the Medical Director for the Comprehensive Breast Care Program and is a member of the American Society of Breast Surgeons.
-Dr. Thomas H. Lewis has a special interest in colorectal problems and is a fellow in the American Society of Colon/Rectal Surgeons.
 All of our surgeons are board certified and members of the American College of Surgeons.

 Their specialties are greatly enhanced when the team approach expands to include other hospital services, like the Comprehensive Breast Care program, the Community Health Team or the Center for Wound Healing.
-The relationships and affiliations they have built with other departments in the hospital, and the primary care providers, provide for seamless integration even after you have been discharged from the hospital and are into the follow-up stages of your post-surgical recovery.
+The relationships and affiliations they have built with other departments in the hospital, and the primary care providers, provide for seamless integration even after you’ve been discharged from the hospital and are involved in the follow-up stages of your post-surgical recovery.

 Not all patients in our practice need surgery.
-There are a number of illnesses which can be treated such as diverticulitis and some bowel issues.
-Hospitalists from Brattleboro Memorial Hospital will call on the surgeons to provide consults for their inpatients and oncology and other providers will call on the surgeons to implant chemo ports or PICC lines for their patients who are receiving chemotherapy or antibiotics.
+A number of illnesses, diverticulitis and some bowel issues for example, can be treated non-surgically.
+BMH hospitalists will call on the surgeons to provide consults for their inpatients.
+Oncology and other providers will call on the surgeons to implant chemo ports or PICC lines for their patients who are receiving chemotherapy or antibiotics.
 For those patients in need of colorectal cancer screening, our surgeons perform screening and diagnostic colonoscopies.

 Of course, nothing provides a patient more comfort than having your loved ones nearby.
 We want you to have confidence in the choice you make to stay close to home for your surgery.
 That is why Brattleboro Memorial Hospital has invested so much into its surgical facility and related technological services.
 It is also why only board-certified surgeons direct and perform operations at the Brattleboro General Surgery practice.
 You are always welcome to contact us to learn more about the services we provide and our team approach.